 Please feel free to contact us, and we will be more than happy to help with anything you need to know.

 Situated in over 500 square miles of protected countryside the Peak District has a wealth of enchanting villages, historic towns and breathtaking scenery to discover.
-We know all the best places to stay, places to eat/drink, main attractions & lesser known hidden gems ensuring that you make the most of your time in the Peak.
+We know all the best places to stay, places to eat/drink, main attractions & lesser known hidden gems ensuring that you make the most of your time at the Peak.

 The Peak District offers some of the best walking and cycling trails England has to offer, from gentle riverside strolls in the limestone dales to spectacular ridge walks in the more rugged north, the Peak District has something for everyone.

 All tours are self-led which allows you to travel at your own pace & stop when you wish.

 You can choose to have your luggage transferred for you, or if you prefer, we can keep it safe in our vehicle for when you return.

 Suggested walks and trails to explore in the Peak District: